Rumors about the magic El Paraiso Verde in Paraguay

 Do I have to work at El Paraiso Verde and lend a hand?

 No, only if you want to.
-Many settlers have brought their savings and invested them in the project and therefore do not need to work.
+Many settlers have brought their savings and invested them in the project and therefore do not need to work anymore.
 Therefore, for many settlers, permanent vacation is the order of the day.
 However, if you would like to pitch in and help, or if you would like to become self-employed here in some way, you are welcome to do so.
+We don’t force anyone to do anything.

 Is it true that thousands of settlers live in El Paraiso Verde?
 This is what the press has written.